Miglia Quadrato

 transport and the skill or experience of a driver

-map reading and accurately identifying the clue
+in map reading and accurately identifying the clue

 locations at which answers may be found – easy